NSLS-II-BMM/BeamlineManual/docs/manage.rst

    RE(slit_height())

 This change of mode should have the beam in good focus at the position of the goniometer.
-8000 eV is the nominal operating energy for the goniometer.
+8600 eV is the nominal operating energy for the goniometer.
 If a higher energy is required, substitute the correct energy for ``8600`` in the second line.

+.. note:: The I\ :sub:`0` chamber should be left in place.
+This will
+          facilitate changing energy while doing scattering
+          experiments.
+The flight path can be put in place at any time.

 .. todo:: Determine look-up table for lower energy operations using
 	  both M2 and M3.
 This will require a new XAFS table and adjustments to the limit switches on ``m3_ydo`` and ``m3_ydi``.

-Once the photon delivery system is set, remove the ion chambers and insert the XRD flight path into its place.

 .. _use333: